 A new method for designing complementary filters using the $\mathcal{H}{\infty}$ synthesis has been proposed.
-It allows to shape the magnitude of the filters by the use of weighting functions during the synthesis.
-This is very valuable in practice as the characteristics of the super sensor are linked to the complementary filters' magnitude.
-Therefore typical sensor fusion objectives can be translated into requirements on the magnitudes of the filters.
-Several examples were used to emphasize the simplicity and the effectiveness of the proposed method.
-However, the shaping of the complementary filters' magnitude does not allow to directly optimize the super sensor noise and dynamical characteristics.
-Future work will aim at developing a complementary filter synthesis method that minimizes the super sensor noise while ensuring the robustness of the fusion.
+This approach allows shaping of the filter magnitudes through the use of weighting functions during synthesis.
+This capability is particularly valuable in practice since the characteristics of the super sensor are directly linked to the complementary filters' magnitude.
+Consequently, typical sensor fusion objectives can be effectively translated into requirements on the magnitudes of the filters.